patricktrainer/patricktrainer.github.io/content/posts/This-entire-thread-is-the-most-amazing-Rorsach-tes.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: This-entire-thread-is-the-most-amazing-Rorsach-tes
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# This-entire-thread-is-the-most-amazing-Rorsach-tes

-# This-entire-thread-is-the-most-amazing-Rorsach-tesThe first issue worth noting is that the definition of 'employed'(not discussed in the article or the original paper) vs self-employed incorporated vs self-employed non-incorporated are based on self-reporting from the census [5]:
+The first issue worth noting is that the definition of 'employed'(not discussed in the article or the original paper) vs self-employed incorporated vs self-employed non-incorporated are based on self-reporting from the census [5]:
 "CURRENT OR MOST RECENT JOB ACTIVITY.
 If this person had no job or business last week, give information for his/her last job or business.
 Once you understand where the data came from, you might not infer the same meaning to the underlying paper, whose abstract is here: "We disaggregate the self-employed into incorporated and unincorporated to distinguish between "entrepreneurs" and other business owners.